-Assistant Research Professor of Food-web Ecology
+Assistant Professor of Landscape Ecology

 Research Topic: Food webs, aquatic/terrestrial connections, cross-ecosystem subsidies, invertebrate communities